-When the Director of OECR/Title IX Coordinator receives a report of possible Sexual Harassment or Sexual Misconduct-regardless of whether that report is made by the Complainant, a witness, or other party or is provided to the Title IX Coordinator by a Mandated Reporter-the Director of OECR/Title IX Coordinator will contact the Complainant (1) to discuss the availability of supportive measures and (2) to explain that supportive measures are available with or without filing a Formal Complaint.
+When the Director of OECR/Title IX Coordinator receives a report of possible Sexual Harassment or Sexual Misconduct-regardless of whether that report is made by the Complainant, a witness, or other party or is provided to the Title IX Coordinator by a Mandated Reporter- the Director of OECR/Title IX Coordinator will contact the Complainant (1) to discuss the availability of supportive measures and (2) to explain that supportive measures are available with or without filing a Formal Complaint.

-Supportive measures may also be requested by and made available to Respondents, witnesses, and other impacted members of the University community.
+Supportive measures will also be made available to Respondents, and may be requested and made available to witnesses and other impacted members of the University community.